DCC-EX/dcc-ex.github.io/docs/ex-rail/getting-started.rst

 The Automation Process
 ======================

-Once started, each 'sequence' will step through a list of simple keywords until they reach a ``DONE`` keyword.
+Once started, each 'sequence' will step through a list of simple keyword instructions until they reach a ``DONE`` keyword.

 There can be a startup sequence (keywords at the beginning of the script), which if present is automatically executed, as are any sequences that contain an ``AUTOSTART``.